-Type C tanks are designed using conventional pressure vessel codes for pressure ranges above 2bar(g).
-The most common shapes for this type of tank are cylindrical and bi-lobe, which can be either vertically or horizontally mounted depending on the available space (Figure 4-42).
+Type C tanks are designed using conventional pressure vessel codes for pressure ranges above 2 bar(g).
+The most common shapes for this type of tank are cylindrical and bi-lobe, which can be either vertically or horizontally mounted depending on the available space (Figure 4-44, 4-66).
 While the cylindrical shape does not utilise the available space in an optimal way, the bi-lobe shape utilises the available space more effectively.
 The intersecting design of two cylinders makes use of the space between the two single cylinders, which otherwise would be not be utilised.
 No secondary barrier is required for Type C tanks, but instead, gas leakage detectors are placed in the hold space.

-Figure 4-42 Section view of different free-standing Type C tanks installed below the deck
+Figure 4-44 Section view of different free-standing Type C tanks installed below the deck

-Depending on the arrangement of the vessel, the Type C tank can also be arranged top-side (on the deck) if this is preferred (see Figure 4-43).
+Depending on the arrangement of the vessel, the Type C tank can also be arranged top-side (on the deck) if this is preferred (see Figure 4-45, 4-66).
 For example, this could be particularly useful if the hold space is used for other bulk materials.
-An advantage to this arrangement is that in the event of any leakage, the gas will not collect in an enclosed space, and will therefore reduce the risk of hazard.
+An advantage to this arrangement is that in the event of any leakage, the gas does not collect in an enclosed space, and, thus, reduces the risk of hazard.

-Figure 4-43 Type C tank on the deck of a vessel
+Figure 4-45 Type C tank on the deck of a vessel